 When a country borrows from the IMF, its government agrees to adjust its economic policies to overcome the problems that led it to seek financial aid from the international community.
 These loan conditions also serve to ensure that the country will be able to repay the Fund so that the resources can be made available to other members in need.
-In recent years, the IMF has streamlined conditionality in order to promote national ownership of strong and effective policies.
+Lending reforms approved in 2009 streamlined IMF conditionality in order to promote national ownership of strong and effective policies.

 Designing effective programs

 Conditionality in its broad sense covers both the design of IMF-supported programs—that is, the macroeconomic and structural policies—and the specific tools used to monitor progress toward the goals outlined by the country in cooperation with the IMF.
 Conditionality helps countries solve balance of payments problems without resorting to measures that are harmful to national or international prosperity.
 At the same time, the measures are meant to safeguard IMF resources by ensuring that the country’s balance of payments will be strong enough to permit it to repay the loan.
 All conditionality under an IMF-supported program must be “macro-critical”—that is, either critical to the achievement of macroeconomic program goals or necessary for the implementation of specific provisions under the IMF’s Articles of Agreement.